 If you’re looking for roles on our project, the Big Build jobs page also has our jobs advertised.
 Search ‘West Gate Tunnel Project’ to check out what’s on offer.

-Here you will see roles advertised from a range of project parties including Western Distributor Authority and CPBJH JV as well as other contractors.
+Here you will see roles advertised from a range of project parties including West Gate Tunnel Authority and CPBJH JV as well as other contractors.

 If you can’t see any jobs that suit, sign up for Job Alerts to keep your eye on roles as they become available.